Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 One of the deadliest wars for journalists

-The war in Gaza has been one of the bloodiest for media workers, with 192 journalists killed, according to the Committee to Protect Journalists.
-More than 1,500 health workers have also been killed, according to the U.N.
+The war in Gaza has been one of the bloodiest for media workers, with 189 Palestinian journalists killed by Israeli fire, according to the Committee to Protect Journalists.
+More than 1,500 health workers have been killed, according to the U.N.

+Israel’s "killing of journalists in Gaza continues while the world watches and fails to act firmly on the most horrific attacks the press has ever faced in recent history," said Sara Qudah, regional director of the Committee to Protect Journalists.
+"These murders must end now.
+The perpetrators must no longer be allowed to act with impunity.”

 The health ministry said Sunday that at least 62,686 Palestinians have been killed in the war.
 It does not distinguish between fighters and civilians but says around half have been women and children.
 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.